-eCommerce is booming.
-This fact should be obvious for most entrepreneurs out there.
-In recent weeks, several B2B blogs published some great eCommerce statistics for 2020.
+Ecommerce is booming.
+This fact should be evident for most entrepreneurs out there.
+In recent weeks, several B2B blogs published some great ecommerce statistics for 2023.

-We read through all these articles and searched for the most important stats.
+We read through all these articles and searched for the most essential statistics.
 Those are the ones that allow companies to take action and grow their business immediately.